 The Company's policy is that fees payable to nonexecutive Directors should reflect their expertise, responsibilities and time spent on Company matters and should be sufficient to enable candidates of high calibre to be recruited.
-In determining the level of non-executive Directors' remuneration, market equivalents are considered in comparison to the overall activities and size of the Company.
-There is no performance related pay criteria applicable to non-executive Directors.
+In determining the level of non-executive remuneration, market equivalents are considered in comparison to the overall activities and size of the Company.
+There are no performance related pay criteria applicable to non-executive Directors.

-The current maximum level of non-executive Directors' remuneration is £100,000 per annum which is fixed by the Company's Articles of Association.
+The current maximum level of non-executive Directors' remuneration is £150,000 per annum in aggregate which is fixed by the Company's Articles of Association, changes to which are made by ordinary resolution.

-The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, Ben Larkin, Lyn Goleby, Lord O'Shaughnessy and Patrick Reeve will offer themselves for re-election at the forthcoming Annual General Meeting.
+The AIC Code requires that all Directors submit themselves for re-election annually, therefore in accordance with the AIC Code, James Agnew, Pam Garside and Ian Spence will offer themselves for re-election.
+As Tony Ellingham has been appointed since the last Annual General Meeting, he will be subject to election at the forthcoming Annual General Meeting.
+Penny Freer will be retiring as a Director on 22 November 2023, and is not being put forward for re-election accordingly.

 None of the Directors have a service contract with the Company, and as such there is no policy on termination payments.
-There is no notice period and no payments for loss of office were made during the period.
+There is no notice period and no payments for loss of office were made during the year.
 On being appointed to the Board, Directors receive a letter from the Company setting out the terms of their appointment and their specific duties and responsibilities, which are kept at the Manager's registered address.
-The Company has no employees other than the Directors.
+The Company is managed by Albion Capital Group LLP and has no employees.
+The Board consists solely of non-executive Directors, who are considered key management personnel.

-Shareholders' views in respect of Directors' remuneration are regarded highly and the Board encourages shareholders to communicate their thoughts to the Board, which it takes into account where appropriate when formulating its policy.
-At the last Annual General Meeting, 95.8% of shareholders voted for the resolution approving the Directors' remuneration report, 4.2% of shareholders voted against the resolution and of the total votes cast, 303,037 were withheld (being 0.1% of total voting rights), which showed significant shareholder support.
+Shareholders' views in respect of Directors' remuneration are regarded highly and the Board encourages shareholders to participate in its Annual General Meeting in order to communicate their thoughts to the Board, which it takes into account where appropriate when formulating its policy.
+At the last Annual General Meeting, 97.2% of shareholders voted for the resolution approving the Directors' remuneration report, 2.8% of shareholders voted against the resolution and of the total votes cast, 183,554 were withheld (being 0.1% of total voting rights), which shows significant shareholder support from those who voted.